muki01/RC_Controller/README.md

 # 🛩️RC Controller
 This project is an ESP32-based RC controller that allows you to control RC drones via the NRF24 module and also use it for drone simulators on a PC through Bluetooth.

+Тhe controller is not quite ready.
+I will add more features.

 ## Features:
 - NRF24 Communication: Control real RC drones wirelessly using the NRF24L01 module.
 - Bluetooth Connectivity: Seamlessly connect the controller to your computer for use with drone simulators, providing a realistic flying experience.